chemp7/node-red-contrib-domino-rest/README.md

 ## Install

-Run the following command in the root directory of your Node-RED install.
+Move to the nodes directory under your Node-RED install.
+Run the following command.

         npm install node-red-contrib-domino-rest